bonzonlu/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 docker run -d --rm -p 9090:80 --name static-http res/apache_php
 ```

-You'll then be able to access the website on `localhost:9090`.
+You'll then be able to access the website at `localhost:9090`.

 ### Usage

 ![](doc/demo_step1.jpg)

 Here we can see that we built and run the Docker container using the scripts, then showed the running containers.
-In the background we can see the webpage up and running on `localhost:9090`.
+In the background we can see the web page up and running on `localhost:9090`.

 ## Step 2: Dynamic HTTP server with express.js

-In this set we will write an HTTP app in Node.js capable of returning JSON payload on GET requests and also learn to use Postman to test HTTP apps.
-All of that in the same repo.
+In this set we will write an HTTP app in Node.js capable of returning a JSON payload on GET requests and also learn to use Postman to test HTTP apps.

 ### Dockerfile